valnerwasilewski/google_scrapping/README.md

 - The search query can be hard-coded in your script, or accepted as a command-line argument.
 - User should be able to provide multple queries.
 - The script should work with both Mimic and SF (no need for mobile this time).
-- After performing the search, extract for each result.
+- After performing the search, extract for each result:
-  - Result title
+-- Result title
-  - URL
+-- URL
 Output: Save the results in a CSV file with appropriate headers.

 And of course, logging and proper error handling.